ryanpwilson/beer_finder/README.md

 onCLickListener responsible for showing and hiding detail data when a row in the list is selected.

-NetworkUtils: Two helper methods to fetch the full set of beer data from the API, then the individual images for each beer logo.!
+NetworkUtils: Two helper methods to fetch the full set of beer data from the API, then the individual images for each beer logo.

 [Demo](https://user-images.githubusercontent.com/9808737/136595486-5b9a6915-706a-4025-9f9b-076045e74204.gif)